-In the last article, we learned the importance of inventory management by realising the misconceptions about a lab inventory that affects performance.
-In this article, we will focus on the important parameters that you must jot down to evaluate the health or efficiency of inventory management for better outcomes for your lab.
+In the last article, we learned the importance of inventory management by realizing the misconceptions about a lab inventory that affects performance.
+In this article, we will focus on the important parameters that you must jot down to evaluate the health or clinical lab inventory turnover ratio for better outcomes for your lab.

-Inventory turnover ratio is the ratio of total sales to the cost of goods.
-In the diagnostics business, it is basically revenue from tests divided by the cost of the stock required to perform these tests.
-In simple language, it tells you – for every rupee spent on stock, how much money you made from selling the tests (that utilised the same stock).
+The inventory turnover ratio formula is the ratio of total sales to the cost of goods.
+In the diagnostics business, basically revenue from tests divided by the cost of the stock require to perform these tests.
+In simple language, it calculates stock turnover ratio– for every rupee spent on stock, how much money you made from selling the tests (that utilized the same stock).

 Inventory turnover ratio = total revenue by selling the test/cost of stock required to perform the test

 Let’s take multiple case scenarios – how they can be tracked with just one parameter turnover ratio.
 This is where we will discuss how multiple issues that labs face in inventory management can be covered by this single ratio.